Deluth-git/Starlords/README.md

 * __Feast system__- Take a reprieve from braving the sector and join the lords of the realms in a night of feasting and revelry.
 Feasts are an excellent chance to meet all the lords and build rapport with them.
 * __Campaign system__- Campaigns may be started by a faction's appointed marshal.
 All lords of the realm will gather to launch a grand invasion into enemy territory or defend against an enemy's invasion.
 If Nexerelin is enabled, lords may also use the Nexerelin ground combat system to capture markets.
 * __Defection system__- Lords who are dissatisfied with their faction may defect to another.
 Or you can speed along the process and persuade or bribe Lords to join your own faction as your subordinates.
+* __Prisoner system__- Lords may be captured in battle and either ransomed for credits or released for future goodwill.
 * __Political system__- The cornerstone of all lord relations, the new political system is where all Lords of the realm gather to propose and vote on legislation.
 Appoint new marshals, squabble for newly conquered fiefs, conduct foreign policy, and more, as long as you can control the political situation.